ICRAR/ngas/doc/install.rst

  A local docker daemon must be running and the current user must have access to start/stop/build, etc, container and images, this cannot be via sudo!

 To create a Docker container containing an NGAS installation simply run::

  fab hl.docker_image

-This will generate an image called ``ngas:latest``.
-When started, the container by default will be running the NGAS server.
+This will generate an image called ``ngas:latest`` based on CentOS 7.
+When started, the container by default will run the NGAS server.

-How It is Implemented
-^^^^^^^^^^^^^^^^^^^^^

-To generate the image the following steps are taken:

-1. A stage1 image is built, based on the ``centos:centos7`` image, which includes the required installed packages plus also setup for ssh access.
-The current user's ``id_ras.pub`` file is used to put in place a ``/root/.ssh/authorized_keys`` file so that ssh access can be performed without a password.
-The IP address of the running docker container is obtained and fabric environment updated to use that IP address.
-2. The stage1 image is started (becoming the stage1 container) and normal ssh based, operations_deploy, is performed via ssh.
-3. Once complete the stage1 container is stopped and a commit is done to generate a stage2 image.
-The stage1 container  and stage1 image are both removed.
-4. A build is done against the stage2 image to generate the final image.
-The build does some basic tidy up plus sets the startup command to run ``ngamsServer``, as the ``ngas`` user, on container startup.
+.. include:: docker_image_desc.rst